sklearn-theano/sklearn-theano/sklearn_theano/datasets/images/README.txt

 Image: sloth_closeup.jpg
 Released under a creative commons license.
 [1]
-Attribution: Some rights reserved by themarmot [2] Retrieved 19th August, 2014 from [3] by Kyle Kastner
+Attribution: Some rights reserved by praziquantel [2] Retrieved 19th August, 2014 from [3] by Kyle Kastner

 [1] http://creativecommons.org/licenses/by/2.0/